Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Abstract

 \section{Abstract}

-The identification theory for causal effects in directed acyclic graphs (DAGs) with hidden variables is well-developed, but methods for estimating and inferring functionals beyond the g-formula remain limited.
-Previous studies have proposed semiparametric estimators for identifiable functionals in a broad class of DAGs with hidden variables.
-While demonstrating double robustness in some models, existing estimators face challenges, particularly with density estimation and numerical integration for continuous variables, and their estimates may fall outside the parameter space of the target estimand.
-Their asymptotic properties are also underexplored, especially when using flexible statistical and machine learning models for nuisance estimation.
-This study addresses these challenges by introducing novel one-step corrected plug-in and targeted minimum loss-based estimators of causal effects for a class of DAGs that extend classical back-door and front-door criteria (known as the treatment primal fixability criterion in prior literature).
-These estimators leverage machine learning to minimize modeling assumptions while ensuring key statistical properties such as asymptotic linearity, double robustness, efficiency, and staying within the bounds of the target parameter space.
-We establish conditions for nuisance functional estimates in terms of $L^2(P)$-norms to achieve $\sqrt{n}$-consistent causal effect estimates.
-To facilitate practical application, we have developed the \href{https://github.com/annaguo-bios/flexCausal}{\texttt{flexCausal}} package in \textsf{R}.
+The identification theory for causal effects in directed acyclic graphs (DAGs) with hidden variables is well established, but methods for estimating and inferring functionals that extend beyond the g-formula remain underdeveloped.
+Previous studies have introduced semiparametric estimators for such functionals in a broad class of DAGs with hidden variables.
+While these estimators exhibit desirable statistical properties such as double robustness in certain cases, they also face significant limitations.
+Notably, they encounter substantial computational challenges, particularly involving density estimation and numerical integration for continuous variables, and their estimates may fall outside the parameter space of the target estimand.
+Additionally, the asymptotic properties of these estimators is underexplored, especially when integrating flexible statistical and machine learning models for nuisance functional estimations.
+This paper addresses these challenges by introducing novel one-step corrected plug-in and targeted minimum loss-based estimators of causal effects for a class of hidden variable DAGs that go beyond classical back-door and front-door criteria (known as the treatment primal fixability criterion in prior literature).
+These estimators leverage data-adaptive machine learning algorithms to minimize modeling assumptions while ensuring key statistical properties including double robustness, efficiency, boundedness within the target parameter space, and asymptotic linearity under $L^2(P)$-rate conditions for nuisance functional estimates that yield root-$n$ consistent causal effect estimates.
+To ensure our estimation methods are accessible in practice, we provide the \href{https://github.com/annaguo-bios/flexCausal}{\texttt{flexCausal}} package in \textsf{R}.